matheusomendonca/general/README.md

-# general
+# General

-Random thoughts as code.
+Repository to translate random thoughts into code.